luxonis/depthai-hardware/BW1098OAK_USB3C/README.md

 # Key features
 * Fully compatible with all OAK-D features and enclosure
 * Support for on-board stereo and RGB camera modules
-* Interface for Luxnois BW1099 DepthAI SoM
+* Interface for Luxnois OAK-SOM DepthAI SoM
 * USB 3.1 Gen1 Type-C
 * Power from **5V barrel jack** OR **5V USB3 Type-C**
 * Pads for DepthAI SoM 1.8V SPI